into-the-night/paper-scout/README.md

   Uses OpenRouter and OpenAI-compatible LLMs to intelligently route your queries to the right tool.

 - **Streaming CLI Output:**
-  See results streamed live in your terminal.
+  See results streamed to your terminal.

-- **Modular MCP Tooling:**
-  Easily extend or add new tools using the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol/specification).

 ---